Top 16 Questions About Qbanks for PA Students, the PANCE, & Rotation Exams

 How do I study for the rotation exams?

 Find a strategy that works for you.
-Use the tips above to figure out your unknown unknowns, and read our blog series about how to Rock Your Rotation Exams to learn about the podcasts, resources, and note-taking strategies 4 PAs swear by.
+Use the tips above to figure out your unknown unknowns, and read the Rock Your Rotation Exams blog series to learn about the podcasts, resources, and note-taking strategies four PA-Cs swear by.
 And remember to pay attention to the topic lists and blueprints for each rotation exam because the content changes for each one.

 How many questions are on the rotation exams?